 City of Whitehorse

-In 2011, the dominant household type in the City of Whitehorse was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Lone person households'.
+In 2016, the dominant household type in the City of Whitehorse was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 Analysing the future household structure in City of Whitehorse, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |City of Whitehorse||2016||2026||2036||Change between 2016 and 2036|

 Population and household forecasts, 2016 to 2036, prepared by .id (opens a new window), the population experts, October 2017.